Coronation of George VI and Elizabeth: Recognition, oath, and anointing of the King

 The first part of the service was the recognition, where the Archbishop of Canterbury called for those present to proclaim their recognition of the sovereign as their rightful king.
 The King was conducted by the Garter King of Arms to St Edward's Chair, and the Archbishop, as tradition dictates, asked: "Sirs, I here present unto you King George, your undoubted King: wherefore all you who are come this day to do your homage and service, are you willing to do the same?"
 The people replied loudly at each repetition "God save King George".
-The king then sat in the Chair of State and the regalia, except the swords, were laid on the altar.
+The king then sat in the Chair of Estate and the regalia, except the swords, were laid on the altar.
 The King then knelt before the altar and swore on the Bible his coronation oath, a copy of which he then signed.

 The Archbishop of Canterbury then began the Communion Service, while the Bishop of London read the Epistle and the Archbishop of York the Gospel; after the Service concluded, the King and Queen knelt while the choir sang "Veni, Creator Spiritus".
 This marked the beginning of the anointing of the monarch, when the Archbishop of Canterbury marks the monarch's head with oil to symbolise the introduction of the Holy Spirit.
 The Choir sang Handel's Zadok the Priest and the Archbishop prayed, before the King was disrobed and sat in St Edward's Chair, with the Canopy borne by four knights of the Garter placed over him.
 The Archbishop then anointed him with oil from the Ampulla, which had been poured onto the Anointing Spoon.